-Factual or expert witnesses appointed by the parties may, instead of giving oral evidence before the court, give sworn depositions before a justice of the peace, a notary public or, if outside Greece, before a Greek consular authority.
-The opponent must be summoned to such depositions two working days in advance and is entitled to obtain a copy prior to trial.
+Factual or expert witnesses appointed by the parties may, instead of giving oral evidence before the court, give sworn depositions before a justice of the peace, a notary public, a lawyer (but not the litigants' lawyer) or, if outside Greece, a Greek consular authority.
+The opponent must be summoned to such depositions two working days in advance, and is entitled to obtain a copy prior to trial.
 Non-compliance with the procedural requirements renders the depositions inadmissible.
-There are restrictions to the number of sworn depositions (articles 421-424 of GCCP).
+Various procedural requirements in the taking of depositions apply; as of 1.1.2022 (Law 4842/2021), the number of depositions allowed is up to three per litigant and up to two for rebutting the opponent's depositions (articles 421-424 of GCCP).